Ibrahim-Hegazi/The-Ultimate-Docker-File/README.md

 ### Sample Projects to Try

 #### 1. Real-time Dashboard Pipeline
-- Generate fake user events with `data-generator`
+- Generate fake user events with a Python script in `./dev_code`
 - Stream to Kafka
 - Process with PySpark (aggregate per minute)
 - Write to PostgreSQL
-- Query from Jupyter/Tableau
+- Query from Jupyter

 #### 2. Batch ETL with Airflow
 - Place CSV files in `./data`